lamm-mit/Graph-Aware-Transformers/STRUCTURE.md

-# File Documentation
+# Code and File Documentation

+We provide additional details about the code, structure, flow and algorithms featured in this repository.

 ### custom_tokenizer.py
 This file contains utilities for creating a custom tokenizer based on the `LlamaTokenizerFast` and BPE (Byte Pair Encoding).
-No class definitions are present.

-### gnn_config.py
+### gnn_config.py: Key config for all features included in this code
 Defines a configuration class for GNN integration:
 - **GNNConfig**: Stores and manages GNN parameters, including layer counts and dimensions.